 How are CSUMB's TRiO Programs participating?

-TRiO Student Support Services is holding a toiletry drive on campus throughout the month of February.
+TRiO Student Support Services usually holds a toiletry drive on campus throughout the month of February.
 Collection bins will be placed in:

 - Alumni Visitor's Center (AVC)

 - Student Services Building (47)

 Dates of collection will be announced in January, as well as any other planned activities.